HZ-HBOICT-Y2-2425/uvc-project-frontend-team-10-foodsaver/README.md

 2. **Set up Node.js**: The pipeline installs the necessary Node.js version and dependencies.
 3. **Run Tests (Not yet implemented)**: Unit tests are run using a testing framework (e.g., Jest, Mocha).
 4. **Build Application**: The application is built using the `npm run build` command.
-5. **Deploy**: If the tests pass and the build is successful, the application is deployed to the production environment.
+5. **Deploy (Not yet implemented)**: If the tests pass and the build is successful, the application is deployed to the production environment.
 6. **Notify**: The pipeline sends notifications (e.g., via Slack or email) if the build or deployment fails.

 ### Triggering